sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/hardware-requirements.md

 ### Backend recommended configuration

-This backend configuration is recommended as a baseline for production use to ensure a good user and operator
+This backend configuration is recommended as a baseline for production use to ensure a good user and operator experience:
-experience:

-- 64 bit four-core Intel or AMD CPU
+- 64-bit four-core Intel or AMD CPU
 - 8 GB RAM
-- SSD (NVMe or SATA3)
+- SSD [non-volatile memory express (NVMe) or serial advanced technology attachment 3 (SATA3)]
 - Gigabit ethernet

 Using additional resources (and even over-provisioning) further improves stability and scalability.